 4. Los Angeles Lakers: Season-Stealing Spotlight

-Basketball-wise, it isn’t the best, but it still might work.
-Playing alongside Doncic still reduces the physical toll on LeBron, especially if Rob Pelinka goes out this summer and acquires another top-tier star.
-The Western Conference is still brutal, but the Lakers always operate best when expectations are loud and the lights are brightest.
+Still, playing alongside Doncic still reduces the physical toll on LeBron, especially if Rob Pelinka goes out this summer and acquires another top-tier star.
+The Western Conference is still brutal which means there are problems to address, but the Lakers always operate best when expectations are loud and the lights are brightest.
+They just need to clean up their act and avoid some of the uglier losses.

 The farewell tour angle in L.A. might be unmatched.
 Hollywood loves drama.
 Every road arena would treat it like an event.
 Every home game would feel historic.
 Something is fitting about LeBron finishing his career in the same city where Kobe Bryant delivered his iconic 60-point game.